kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

 +++
 title = "Install Kubeflow"
-description = "Instructions for deploying Kubeflow with the shell" weight = 4
+description = "Instructions for deploying Kubeflow on AWS with the shell" weight = 4
 +++